linhd-postdata/fandom-lyrics/README.md

 - **valence**

 	A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
+- **genres**

+	A list with the genres associated with the artist, retrieved from the spotify API.
+Some artists couldn't be found on the Spotify database.

 # Fandom lyrics Corpus (Spanish) + Spotify + Last.fm features